 Have a wonderful holiday weekend, dear readers.
 Enjoy your burgers, and then after you extinguish your grill, consider carefully the humble drip pan.

-The images and quotation in this post are from Records Relating to the Fat Salvage Program, 1943-1945, and further information is available on the topic of fat salvage during World War II is available throughout our holdings.
+The images and quotation in this post are from Records Relating to the Fat Salvage Program, 1943-1945, (NAID 2788571), and further information on the topic of fat salvage during World War II is available throughout our holdings.